fabiofranchino/blog/_log/2019-09-15-two-ways-to-include-markdown-in-nuxt-project.md

 tags: [log]
 ---

-Two ways to include markdown in Nuxt project
+Today I've learned how to include quickly markdown content in a Nuxt project.
+There are mainly two ways.

 Today I've learned how to include quickly markdown content in a Nuxt project.
 There are mainly two ways.